fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 I have used Rust as one of the primary languages for demonstrating and benchmarking things for you.
-The examples under this header will be more along the lines of toy examples as Rust code for graphs and trees can get quite involved if you don't wanna just sprinkle ```Arc``` everywhere.
+The examples under this header will be more along the lines of toy examples as Rust code for graphs and trees can get quite hairy if you don't want to just sprinkle ```Arc``` everywhere.
 And even then you might end up having to battle cyclical references.
 It's really nice that the compiler puts on guard rails for you and herds you towards safe behavior.
 Implementing graphs and trees in Rust is notoriously difficult for this exact reason.